radoyankov/kotlin-extensions/README.md

 # kotlin-extensions
 These are some extension functions that I've found useful while developing Android app with Kotlin

+If you have some unique and useful ones, I'd be happy to accept requests.

 ## All Examples